drewstewart/jbake/README.md

 ## Installation

-1. Make sure you have Java 7+ JRE and that the `java` command is available in your path
+1. Make sure you have Java 7+ JRE and that the `java` command is available in your path (go download JRE from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html))

-2. Git clone this repository to a folder on your machine, this folder will be known as `JBAKE_HOME`
+2. Git clone this repository to a folder on your machine, we'll refer to this folder as `NBN_JBAKE_HOME` in this guide

+3. Add `NBN_JBAKE_HOME/bin` to your path environment variable

-3. Open a command prompt and from `JBAKE_HOME` run `./bin/jbake - h` (or `jbake.bat -h` if you are on Windows) to confirm everything works, you should see the usage help text:
+3. Open a command prompt and run `./bin/jbake - h` (or `jbake.bat -h` if you are on Windows) to confirm everything works, you should see the usage help text:

 ```
 Jbake v2.3.2 (2014-09-20 19:20) [http://jbake.org]